adjustleads/vad-node/README.md

     // Process audio data asynchronously to get speech segments let segmentCount = 0
-    for await (const { audio, start, end } of vad.run(audioData, originalSampleRate)) {
+    for await (const { start, end } of vad.run(audioData, originalSampleRate)) {
       segmentCount++
       console.log(`
 Speech Segment ${segmentCount}:`)
       console.log(` - Start Time: ${start.toFixed(0)} ms`)
       console.log(` - End Time: ${end.toFixed(0)} ms`)
-      console.log(` - Segment Length: ${audio.length} samples (at 16kHz)`) // VAD output is always 16kHz

-      // 'audio' contains the Float32Array data for the detected speech segment (at 16kHz)
+      // 'start' and 'end' provide the timestamps for the detected speech segment.
-      // You can now process, analyze, or work with this segment.
+      // The raw audio for the segment is not included here.
     }

     if (segmentCount === 0) {